vfarcic/dev-for-dummies/manuscript/12-jenkins.md

 Coding combined with decentralization and the need to restructure the organization we work in can seem daunting at first.
 However, the effort required as investment in change pays of quickly and allows us to get closer to the goal commonly called continuous delivery or deployment.
 It allows us to be faster and more reliable at the same time.

-TODO: Write

 TODO: What is Jenkins Pipeline

-TODO: Why is it such a big change for Jenkins users in terms of job definition and configuration (read=not compatible with the old way)

-TODO: Why is it important to convince people that Pipeline is the new way

 ## The Difference Between Jenkins OSS and Enterprise